Check out these lesser known parks in Brooklyn

-It’s that time of year when nothing sounds better than spending a beautiful summer’s day in the park.
 Brooklyn is home to numerous public green spaces – Prospect Park, Brooklyn Bridge Park, and McCarren Park are the most popular, which also means that they tend to get overcrowded on a sunny Saturday afternoon.
 But within the borough are under-the-radar parks where you can go to relax and take in some fresh air.
-Whether you just want a scenic spot to unwind or you’re planning a wine and cheese picnic with friends, here are five under the radar parks in Brooklyn to check out this summer.
+Whether you just want a scenic spot to unwind or you’re planning to meet up with friends, here are five lesser known parks in Brooklyn.

 Owl’s Head Park